When most people go jet ski shopping, the first questions they ask are:

 - Mid-range models: 110–170 HP (families, tubing, and towing).

-- High-performance models: 200+ HP (think jet ski racing, extreme tricks, or adrenaline junkies).
+- High-performance models: 200+ HP (think racing, extreme tricks, or adrenaline junkies).

-Fun fact: Today’s mid-range jet skis, like the 170 HP Sea-Doo GTI, would’ve been considered absolute monsters 25 years ago.
+Fun fact: Today’s mid-range jet skis, like the Kawasaki STX160 or 170 HP Sea-Doo GTI, would’ve been considered absolute monsters for the day.

 High-Powered Models: Are They Worth It?